-Southeast Asia is inhabited by many different peoples and unique wildlife, and offers the traveller a wide range of experiences.
-We list out top five reasons why you should visit.
+Southeast Asia is inhabited by many different peoples and unique wildlife, and offers the traveler a wide range of experiences.
+We list our top five reasons why you should visit.

 Beaming smiles, bountiful waves and the warmest of welcomes await you in Southeast Asia.

-You will be spoilt by the region’s unrivalled service and hospitality and if you learn a little of the local language you may well find you are invited into someone’s home.
+You will be spoilt by the region’s unrivaled service and hospitality and if you learn a little of the local language you may well find you are invited into someone’s home.